foundry-rs/book/src/forge/fuzz-testing.md

 If the type of value provided as a fixture is not the same type as the named parameter to be fuzzed then it is rejected and an error is raised.

-An example where fixture could be use is to reproduce the `DSChief` vulnerability.
+An example where fixture could be used is to reproduce the `DSChief` vulnerability.
 Consider the 2 functions

 ```solidity
     function etch(address yay) public returns (bytes32 slate) {